timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-01
+# Today is 2019-08-02

 ## Objectives for the day:

-- Receive a ghost file from the server.
-- Play the received ghost file.
+- Explosive Effect for Exploding Barrels.

 # Purpose

-- Ensure competition is fun, and fair?
+- Ensure the game can look as good as I see it in my head.